 Plutonium-239 is the most hazardous byproduct of uranium-235 fission.
 Its half

 Ionizing radiation produced by atomic decay attacks body cells.
 Radioactive particles

 rip electrons out of atoms in cells.
-Sometimes the shock kills the cell, sometimes it
+Sometimes the shock kills the cell, sometimes

+other diseases.
 Chromosome damage in the reproductive cells leaves consequences

 Some cell damage self heals.
 Some damage is irreparable.
-The body often replaces dead
+The body often replaces

-that are noticeable.
+eventually produce effects that are noticeable.